amw8/Intro2RL/README.md

 #### Course Prerequisites
 * CMPUT 175 or CMPUT 275<br>
-* CMPUT 267 or consent of the instructor (upper level ML course or non-applied statistics course).
+* CMPUT 267 or Stat 265 or CMPUT 466 or consent of the instructor (upper level ML course or non-applied statistics course).

 ### Course Topics
 With a focus on AI as the design of agents learning from experience to predict and control their environment, topics will include